Kinsteen/DD2360-Project/README.md

 The merging code works pretty well, but readability could be improved and performance should also be of concerns.
 I'm not sure if there's a more optimal way than just cycling through every pixel in a tile, but maybe.

+## CUDA version
+A lot of the code can be reused.
+Every function running on device should have `__device__` identifier, and most of the code works.

+std::vectors and shared pointers do not exist in CUDA, so they need to be replaced with static arrays.

+Random is also a problem as rand() is not available on device.
+Curand makes possible to generate random numbers on device, but it's a bit more complicated to use.
+In this implementation, we declare a global curand state on the device, and launch a kernel to initialize it on every kernel thread that will be launched.

 ### Results
 - Single threaded, 5 samples, 500x281: 25 seconds
 - Multi threaded, 5 samples, 500x281, 16 threads: 3.5 seconds (7 times faster)